pab-nguyen/pab-nguyen.github.io/index.md

 	Artist Bluff Trails in New Hampshire
 </p>

 Hi, I am Phan Nguyen, a self-taught data scientist.
 Welcome to my website.
 This is where I'm showcasing my projects and portfolio.
-My areas of interest are data science, data anlytics, equity valuation, Excel VBA scripting.
+My areas of interest are [data science](https://pab-nguyen.github.io/portfolio/#machine-learning), [data anlytics](https://pab-nguyen.github.io/portfolio/#data-analytics), [equity valuation](https://pab-nguyen.github.io/portfolio/#equity-valuation), and [Excel VBA scripting](https://pab-nguyen.github.io/portfolio/#excel-vba).

 #### Overview
 I recently finished my MS in Financial Analytic.
 I have experiences working in pharmaceuticals and asset managment industries.
 My most recent employment is at Sunovion Pharmaceuticals, where I work as an intern in the Strategic Pricing and Reimbursement department.
 This is one of the special departments in pharmaceuticals.
 During this internship, I had the opportunity to build financial models to quantify policies impact on firms, scripted VBA macros to automate report processes, co-created an improved intern program with other interns in my cohort.
 At this job, I had to constantly use Excel VBA and Microsoft Teams to communicate with management.